Skip to content

 Healing Through Art

-Fully funded by philanthropy, Hospice of the Piedmont’s Center for Children provides a setting in which the most vulnerable members of our community can together share in their healing journeys after losing a loved one.
-This is what Grace, 7, found in the Center for Children’s Journeys Fall Camp.
+Fully funded by philanthropy, Hospice of the Piedmont’s Kids’ Grief and Healing Program provides a setting in which the most vulnerable members of our community can together share in their healing journeys after losing a loved one.
+This is what Grace, 7, found in the program’s Journeys Fall Camp.

 Referred by her school’s counselor following the sudden death of her father, Grace attended Journeys Fall Bereavement Camp after nearly 18 months of bereavement visits at her school and the Hospice of the Piedmont’s offices.
 While experiencing intense grief in the wake of her father’s death, Grace began visits with an art therapist and was able to develop a bond, establish trust, regain the ability to talk about her father, and build the skills necessary to be able to share her feelings and remember her father.

-The Center for Children, a program of Hospice of the Piedmont’s Center for Grief and Healing, annually helps 225 families at no cost to participants and with no need for participants to have a previous affiliation with hospice or Hospice of the Piedmont.
+Kids’ Grief and Healing, a program of Hospice of the Piedmont, annually helps 225 families at no cost to participants and with no need for participants to have a previous affiliation with hospice or Hospice of the Piedmont.

-The Center for Children also offers many other bereavement services tailored to children and teens coping with the loss of a loved one.
-From individual and group bereavement counseling services — available in home, in schools, and at Hospice of the Piedmont offices — to Journeys Family Nights and seasonal Journeys Bereavement Camps, the Center for Children provides critical support to our neighbors.
+The Kids’ Grief and Healing program also offers many other bereavement services tailored to children and teens coping with the loss of a loved one.
+From individual and group bereavement counseling services — available in home, in schools, and at Hospice of the Piedmont offices — to Journeys Family Nights and seasonal Journeys Bereavement Camps, the program provides critical support to our neighbors.

-The Joseph and Robert Cornell Memorial Foundation is a key partner in funding Hospice’s Center for Children.
-Without community partners like the Joseph and Robert Cornell Memorial Foundation, Hospice of the Piedmont’s Center for Children would not be able to provide these important community resources.
-By supporting Hospice of the Piedmont’s Center for Children, among other programs, the Joseph and Robert Cornell Memorial Foundation has enabled the Center for Children to grow its programming, expand the number of families and children involved, and ensure our community is well-resourced to help our neighbors and youth along their grief journeys.
+The Joseph and Robert Cornell Memorial Foundation is a key partner in funding HOP’s Kids’ Grief and Healing Program.
+Without community partners like the Joseph and Robert Cornell Memorial Foundation, the program would not be able to provide these important community resources.
+By supporting Hospice of the Piedmont’s Kids’ Greif and Healing program, among other programs, the Joseph and Robert Cornell Memorial Foundation has enabled the Kids’ Grief and Healing program to grow its programming, expand the number of families and children involved, and ensure our community is well-resourced to help our neighbors and youth along their grief journeys.

 — A Journey’s patient